altocodenl/tagaway/readme.md

 - Admin
    - Retrieve stats & test endpoint.
    - User management.

+- Mobile
+   - See pics.
+   - Select tags & sort order to see pics.
+   - Select sorting order.

 - Other
    - Check lifecycle of pics bucket in S3.